 An MTC may not receive orders for Marijuana in any manner other than from a Registered Qualifying Patient or Personal Caregiver in person at the MTC, except in the cases of delivery, in which an order may be received by telephone or through a password-protected, internet-based platform.

 An MTC may not fill orders for Marijuana in any manner other than to a Registered Qualifying Patient or Personal Caregiver in person at the MTC, except in the case of delivery, in which an order may be delivered only to the Residence of a Registered Qualifying Patient or Personal Caregiver or the Caregiving Institution of a Registered Qualifying Patient.
-The Qualifying Patient or caregiver receiving the delivery must possess a temporary or an annual Registration Card and valid photo identification as required pursuant to 935 CMR 501.140(2).
+The Qualifying Patient or caregiver receiving the delivery shall possess a temporary or an annual Registration Card and valid photo identification as required pursuant to 935 CMR 501.140(2): Verification of Patient and Caregiver Certification.
 An MTC is prohibited from delivering adult use Marijuana.

 Unless authorized by the Commission, an MTC may not sell any products other than Marijuana, including MIPs and Marijuana seeds, and other Marijuana Accessories and products such as vaporizers that facilitate the use of Marijuana for medical purposes.

-Consumption of Marijuana on the Premises or grounds of any MTC is prohibited, provided however, that an MTC may administer medical use Marijuana for the purposes of teaching use of vaporizers, or demonstration of use of other products as necessary.
+Consumption of Marijuana on the Premises or grounds of any MTC is prohibited, provided however, that an MTC may administer medical-use Marijuana for the purposes of teaching use of vaporizers, or demonstration of use of other products as necessary.
 An MTC is prohibited from administering adult use Marijuana.

 An MTC may not adulterate Marijuana, including with psychoactive additives or other illegal substances.